Powers of Attorney

 There are two Powers of Attorney documents, one for your Finance and Property and the other for your Health (also sometimes known as “Living Will”).

-These documents give legal authority to your trusted attorney(s) (spouse, family, relatives, friends etc) to act on your behalf in all circumstances and for your convenience, preventing a lot of confusion and possible conflict.
+These documents give legal authority to your trusted attorney(s) (spouse, family, relatives, friends etc) to act on your behalf.

 Your attorney(s) should be chosen with great care for making decisions such as: